FEATURED TRIPS

 PACE, WEATHER, AND TRAVEL CONDITIONS:

-GROUP SIZE: Travel during this tour will be in vans, with no more than 7 participants plus a leader in one “12 person” van.
-If needed, a minivan will be our second vehicle.
+Travel during this tour will be in vans, with no more than 7 participants plus a leader in one “12 person” van and up to 5 participants in a second vehicle.
 Tour size is limited to 12 participants.
+Most terrain is flat and walks are not strenuous.
+Biting insects such as mosquitoes, black flies, and deer flies could be bothersome during the tour.
+Insect repellant is advised, as are long-sleeved shirts and pants to help protect yourself from bugs.

 DATES: